Fresh Start Initiative – Get Help

 Don’t Face the IRS Alone

-Many Enrolled Agents at Yarborough IRS Tax Debt Relief are former federal agents and are exceedingly experienced in evaluating the program you qualify for and exploring the options that work best for you personally.
+Many Enrolled Agents at Tax Resolution Services (formerly Yarborough Professional IRS Debt Solutions) are former federal agents and are exceedingly experienced in evaluating the program you qualify for and exploring the options that work best for you personally.
 Since many of our staff members are former IRS agents, they know how to propose an offer that is fair to you and that will also satisfy the IRS.
 Although you probably feel overwhelmed, the worst thing you can do is ignore the problem.
-The staff at Yarborough is here to help you find the best solution to settling your overdue tax bill.
+The staff at Tax Resolution Services is here to help you find the best solution to settling your overdue tax bill.
 Contact us today to start towards a tax-debt-free life.